Overalls – What are they, and how and when to use them?

 Some student organizations on campus exist with the only, or main, goal to create amazing parties for the students at the university.
 These organizations are usually, but not always, tied to a student section, for example, the Teacher’s section or Human Resources section.
 These parties are commonly hosted on Thursday, Friday, or Saturday and are generally advertised on Facebook and physically at the school.

 The parties are commonly hosted at either Kårhuset Kårallen, usually only called Kårallen, or Kårhuset Kollektivet, usually referred to as KK.
-If you wish to attend these parties you need to obtain a ticket and the place and time of sale are usually announced on the event’s Facebook page.
+If you wish to attend these parties, you need to obtain a ticket, and the place and time of sale are usually announced on the event’s Facebook page as well as on Orbi (the app where you buy the tickets).
 The price for these tickets varies but generally lands around 100 SEK ≈ 10 EUR.

-Like the Student dinners, Parties come in different forms, Themed parties, Kravall, or un-themed.
+Like the Student dinners, Parties come in different forms: Themed parties, Kravall, or un-themed.
 The themed parties come in basically any form, from toga to pirate parties and so on.
-The one might be good to know more about and you can read a quick introduction to this topic under the Overalls Section.

 Safe corps houses